 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 With so many online options available to help sell your home, is there still a need for real estate agents?
 Turns out, there are a few things technology still can’t do.

-A quick Google search can tell you current market trends, what homes are selling for in your area, and provide you step-by-step instructions on how to sell a home.
+A quick Google search can tell you current market trends, what homes are selling for in your area, and provide you with step-by-step instructions on how to sell a home.

 From listing websites to automated online services, technology has made things very DIY these days.
 But how does technology fare when navigating one of the biggest transactions of your lifetime?
 Like, selling your home?
-With all these online advancements, do you really need a real estate agent to sell your home?
+With all these online advancements, do you need a real estate agent to sell your home?
 Or, like many other things today, can you do it yourself?

 To answer this question, we’re taking a closer look at what technology in the real estate industry can, and can’t do for you, and discussing when and why you may, or may not, want to hire a real estate agent.